·

 ingredients for vegan eggs benedict

-For the Hollandaise, we’ll be employing a cashew based sauce that is way easier to make than a traditional hollandaise sauce, and it’s just as rich and decadent!
+• Hollandaise – For the Hollandaise, we’ll be employing a cashew based sauce that is way easier to make than a traditional hollandaise sauce, and it’s just as rich and decadent!

-We’ll also use the usual suspects like nutritional yeast, lemon juice, vegan butter, and cayenne.
-If you can get it, I highly recommend buying some lactic acid!
+• Lactic or Citric Acid – If you can get it, I highly recommend buying some lactic or citric acid!
 It’s one of my favorite ingredients for anything savory or tangy and it does a fantastic job in the hollandaise.

-We’ll also employ some black salt (kala namak).
-This will give the sauce a slight eggy flavor.
+• Black Salt – This will give the sauce a slight eggy flavor.
 It’s not super necessary in the hollandaise, but I do recommend using it in the egg yolk sauce for sure.

+Yolk Sauce – This is recommended but technically optional, but it does make the dish that much more savory and decadent!
 But this Vegan Yolk Sauce is super easy to whip up and you can use it in my Fried Egg or Huevos Rancheros as well!

 how to make vegan eggs benedict